 Poly(A) tail length of RNA negatively correlates with the expression of the gene.
 Expression in log scale of counts per million (CPM) obtained from nanopore DRS data is plotted against median poly(A) tail length. - Spearman rho value.

 Nanopore DRS identified new 3’ polyadenylation sites in RNAs transcribed from IBM1 (AT3G07610) gene.
 Blue track shows coverage of nanopore DRS reads.
-Isoforms found in Araport11 annotation are shown in orange and those detected by nanopore DRS are in blue. pPAS is proximal polyadenylation site.
+Isoforms found in the Araport11 annotation are shown in orange and those detected by nanopore DRS are in blue. pPAS is proximal polyadenylation site.